AdamRharafi0027/ecommerce/README.md

 - **Add to Cart**: Users can add items to their cart and remove them.
 - **Shopping Cart**: View added items, total price, and proceed to checkout.
 - **Responsive Design**: Works across all screen sizes with a mobile-first design.
+- **Product Details Page**: Displays detailed information about each product, including image, price, and description

 ## Technologies Used